Shalini-V13/image-processing-application/README.md

-# c-projects
+#Image Processing Toolkit

-contains projects created using C++ language
+Built an image processing application using OpenCV and C++ to detect and analyze patterns.